storyprotocol/documentation/docs/Story Network (L1)/story-network/tokenomics-staking.md

 Both the validator and delegator can stake tokens to a validator.
 A validator can stake to itself, which is called self-delegation.
 Users can decide if they want to stake with a fixed staking period or stake without a period (flexible staking).

-If a fixed period is chosen, a delegation id will be returned to the users.
-Users must use this delegation id to unstake tokens from this stake operation.
-If flexible staking is chosen, the returned delegation id will be 0.
+If a fixed period is chosen, a delegation ID will be returned to the users.
+Users must use this delegation ID to unstake tokens from this stake operation.
+If flexible staking is chosen, the returned delegation ID will be 0.

-The staking amount needs to be larger than a threshold, which is 1024 IP.
+The staking amount needs to be larger than the threshold, which is 1024 IP.

 If a delegator delegates to a non-existent validator, the tokens will NOT be refunded.